MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 Cost Optimization focuses on **detecting spend patterns, prioritizing investments in critical areas, and optimizing in others** to meet the organization's budget while meeting business requirements.

-The [Cost Optimization design principles](../cost-optimization/principles.md) provide a high-level design strategy for achieving those goals and understand the tradeoffs necessary in technical design choices, which are related to Azure Virtual Machines and the environment them run in.
+The [Cost Optimization design principles](../cost-optimization/principles.md) provide a high-level design strategy for achieving those goals and making the tradeoffs necessary in the technical design related to Azure Virtual Machines and the environment in which they run.

 ##### Design checklist